fernandagil/ms4-plants-shop/README.md

     - `python3 manage.py loaddata categories`
     - `python3 manage.py loaddata products`
     Remember to add *categories* before adding *products*
   - Create a superuser.
-The superuser has acces to the admin environment
+The superuser has access to the admin environment
     - `python3 manage.py createsuperuser`
     - Enter your username, email and password
-  - Now you can remove the DATABASE_URL from `settings.py` and set the 'old' default DATABSE settings
+  - Now you can remove the DATABASE_URL from `settings.py` and set the 'old' default DATABASE settings
   - Adjust the ALLOWED_HOSTS in you settings.py with the following:

     ```